puppetlabs-toy-chest/puppet-quest-guide/Quest_Guide/quests/power_of_puppet.md

 ### Classify a Node

-Now that the `lvmguide` class is available, you can use it to classify the node `learn.localdomain`.
+Now that the `lvmguide` class is available, you can use it to classify the node `learning.puppetlabs.vm`.

 Click on the "Nodes" menu item in the navigation menu.
 (You may need to scroll to the top of the page to see the navigation menu.)

 {% figure '../assets/PE_Nodes_Menu.png' %}

-Click on the *learn.localdomain* node hyperlink.
+Click on the *learning.puppetlabs.vm* node hyperlink.
 (This should be the only one listed since the Learning VM is the only node you're managing with Puppet Enterprise.)

 {% figure '../assets/PE_Learn_Node.png' %}

-Once you're on the node page for *learn.localdomain*, click the "Edit" button located in the top-right corner of the screen.
+Once you're on the node page for *learning.puppetlabs.vm*, click the "Edit" button located in the top-right corner of the screen.

 {% figure '../assets/PE_Edit_Button.png' %}